mariodcunha/prism2019/README.md

 Yet to make it responsive.

 I am not sure how to call the grid images in the projects and peoples page since I think in the previous code all the images are called by js.

+- Juan 4-27: The script to build the JSON file has been created.
+Once we have the photos from the branding team, we should be able to populate the people and projects pages.

 ## Notes: